Weight Loss

 Interested in losing weight with semaglutide or another medication?
 Find a provider on Klarity Health to talk with about a prescription for weight loss medication in as little as 24 hours.*

-People who take semaglutide for weight loss notice it suppresses appetite within the first few weeks.
+People who take semaglutide for weight loss can take Wegovy or compounded semaglutide.
+Those that do, notice it suppresses appetite within the first few weeks.
 But actual weight loss takes longer.

 The table below shows how long it takes for semaglutide to work for weight loss.